therealnicoroshi/modlist/README.md

  # Recommended Minimum Hardware:

-Absolute minimum if using every provided option for optimization is:
+Absolute minimum if using every provided option for optimization, and run VRAMr at 'performance' settings is:

 Video card with 12GB of VRAM